Vehicle registration plates of New Zealand: Exceptions

 The registration system avoids several combinations of letters.

 In the two-letter serial format, use of the letter V was discontinued following the FV series in 1971, as it could be easily confused with the letter U. The letter Q was not used as the first letter (the RA series thus followed the PZ series in 1991), although it was used as the second letter.

 The MN series was skipped in 1985 as it was reserved for the Cook Islands.
 Other two-letter series skipped include BO, FA, FO, FU, II, and IO.

 From late 1996 until the end of the two-letter format in April 2001, each series (with three exceptions) started from 1000 instead of from 1, meaning that serials were strictly six characters in length.
 The UR series was the first such series; the three exceptions were the WS, WT and WU series.
 The strict use of six-character serials continued into the three-letter format, with each series starting from 100, up to and including the CDZ series in 2004.

-The LLnnnn system deliberately reserved plates starting with the combinations "CC", "DC" and "FC" for diplomatic vehicles, DC plates are registered to vehicles owned by foreign embassies and high commissions in Wellington, CC plates are registered to vehicles owned by foreign consulates in Auckland and Christchurch, FC plates are registered to vehicles owned by foreign ambassadors and their family members.
-Mayoral and ministerial vehicles used the prefix "CR" (Crown).
-The Prime Minister receives plate CR1 while the plate DC1 is reserved for the British High Commissioner to New Zealand.
+The LLnnnn system deliberately reserved plates starting with the combinations CC, DC and FC for diplomatic vehicles.
+DC plates are registered to vehicles owned by foreign embassies and high commissions in Wellington, CC plates are registered to vehicles owned by foreign consulates in Auckland and Christchurch, and FC plates are registered to vehicles owned by foreign ambassadors and their family members.
+Mayoral and ministerial vehicles used the prefix CR (Crown).
+The Prime Minister receives plate CR1 while plate DC1 is reserved for the British High Commissioner to New Zealand.

 As the official representative of the monarch in New Zealand, the Governor General's primary vehicle carries no number plate but instead displays the royal crown.
 It is the only standard car permitted to operate on New Zealand roads without a number plate.
-However, in the NZTA System, the combination "CROWN" is used, and was issued in 1986, predating all other personalised plates by two years.
+However, in the NZTA System, the combination CROWN is used, and was issued in 1986, predating all other personalised plates by two years.